zieren/eltern-emailer/text.md

 ### `schulmanager`

-These parameters are used to log into Schulmanager.
+These parameters are used to process Schulmanager.
 To disable Schulmanager, leave the defaults unchanged or remove the whole `schulmanager` section.

 * `user` The login email address
 * `pass` The login password
 * `tag` A short name used to identify the school in emails
+* `timeoutSeconds` This specifies the page timeout (e.g. for navigation).
+If absent or zero, the default is used (30s).
 * `recipients` This controls who receives the different categories of messages.
 Each takes a comma-separated list of zero or more addresses, enclosed in `[]`.
   * `*` Receives everything (though there is currently only one category, but more may be added in later versions)
   * `elternbriefe` Self-explanatory